 Tile, map image, imagery, and elevation image layers are cached layers and are based on a tiling scheme.
 Scene layers are cached layers but aren't based on a tiling scheme.
-In global scenes, you can add cached layers with the ArcGIS Online scheme.
+In global scenes, you can add cached layers that have either the ArcGIS Online/Bing Maps/Google Maps or WGS84 Geographic Coordinate System, Version 2 tiling scheme.
 In local scenes, you can add layers that use your own custom tiling scheme as well.
 All tiling schemes must meet the following scene viewer requirements:

 For example, if you start your scale at 1:128,000, the next levels should be 1:64,000 and 1:32,000.